asherikov/ariles/README.md

    flexible while parsing by:
     - silently ignoring unused entries (if possible),
     - ignoring ordering of entries (if possible),
-    - not discriminating attributes from childs in XML,
+    - not discriminating attributes from childs in `XML`,
     - optionally ignoring missing entries.

 2. Conversion between different formats, for example, `YAML` <-> `ROS` parameter server.
-Note that the conversion is not data-agnostic, i.e., the complete structure of the data must be represented in C++ code.
+Note that the conversion is not data-agnostic, i.e., the complete data structure must be represented in C++ code.

-3. Collection of time-series data by flattening a class hierarchy to a list of name-value pairs (string-double).
+3. Flattening of a class hierarchy to a list of name-value pairs (string-double), which is useful for collection of time-series data.

-4. `ariles` can emit `Octave` script code containing all data, which is useful for debugging of numerical software.
+4. Exporting of numerical data to an `Octave` script for debugging purposes.

-5. Due to flexibile parsing, `ariles` can be used to process generic file formats, e.g., `URDF`.
+5. Implemetation of parsers for specific data formats, e.g., `URDF`.